patternizer/chimere-tools/README.md

 The codes should run with a netCDF4 compatible version of Octave or directly at the MATLAB command line:

-    >> netcdf_reader2
+    >> plot_2d_3d_chemical_distributions

+and so on.
 For chemical species names please refer to the long_names of Variables listed in ndisp_variables.txt.

 ## License